Zetaphor/lemmy-keyword-filter/README.md

 # Lemmy Post Keyword Filter Userscript

 This userscript allows you to filter out posts on Lemmy that match certain keywords.
 The script adds a settings page to your Tampermonkey menu, where you can specify the keywords to filter.

-If a post's title contains any of the specified keywords, the post and the <hr> tag that precedes it will be hidden.
+If a post's title contains any of the specified keywords, the post will be hidden.

 ### Installation